pulsejet/ndn-play/examples.md

 ## Trust Visualization

 A keypair and certificate is generated for each node from the schema, when the prefix of the certificate is `/ndn/<_node>`.
-All root certificates are configured as trust anchors.
+All root certificates (starting with `root`) are configured as trust anchors.

 * One certificate directly signed by the trust anchor for each node
     ```